Math Circles • Spring 2026

 How to find the continued fraction of a number

-The notes recall quotient and remainder.
+Recall quotient and remainder.
 For example,

 \[ \frac{49}{5} = 9 + \frac{4}{5}. \]

 Then one inverts the fractional part and repeats the process.
-Applying this to \(\tfrac{37}{85}\), the notes derive
+Applying this to \(\tfrac{37}{85}\), we derive

 \[ \frac{37}{85} = [0;2,3,2,1,3]. \]